Get a free quote for your project today!

-If you prefer to varnish or lacquer the floor, you will need to sand again will grit 150 to prepare the wood.
+If you prefer to varnish or lacquer the floor, you will need to sand again with grit 150 to prepare the wood.

 Make sure you use a finish that is suitable for your flooring.
 If you are unsure, ask an expert for advice.

-If you notice some patches that appear more dull or shiny than the rest of the floor, this could mean that the blocks have absorbed the oil differently to the neighbouring blocks.
-Buff the area lightly, if this doesn’t help, wait a few days to see if it evens out.
+If you notice some patches that appear duller or shinier than the rest of the floor, this could mean that the blocks have absorbed the oil differently from the neighbouring blocks.
+Buff the area lightly; if this doesn’t help, wait a few days to see if it evens out.
 Should it still not look even, you can apply some power wax or wax polish on the areas to feed it.

 You may put most of your furniture back in the room after the second coat has dried (8 hours), but wait ten days for the hard wax oil to cure completely before laying any rugs.